Vera Farmiga on screen and stage

 In 2011, Farmiga made her directorial debut with the drama Higher Ground, for which she was nominated for the Gotham Award for Best Breakthrough Director and the Satellite Award for Best Actress – Motion Picture.
 Also in 2011, she starred in the science fiction film Source Code.
 The following year, she appeared in the action thriller Safe House (2012) and the comedy-drama Goats (2012).
-In 2013, Farmiga starred as Lorraine Warren in the horror film The Conjuring, for which she was nominated for the MTV Movie Award for Best Scared-As-Shit Performance.
-The following year, she starred in the drama The Judge (2014).
-In 2016, Farmiga reprised her role as Lorraine Warren in the horror sequel The Conjuring 2 and co-starred in the satirical comedy Special Correspondents.
+In 2014, she starred in the drama The Judge.
+Two years later, she co-starred in the satirical comedy Special Correspondents (2016).
 In 2018, she appeared in the action thriller The Commuter and the biographical drama The Front Runner.
-In 2019, Farmiga starred in the science fiction thriller Captive State, the monster film Godzilla: King of the Monsters, and the horror sequel Annabelle Comes Home.
+The following year, Farmiga starred in the science fiction thriller Captive State and the monster blockbuster Godzilla: King of the Monsters.
+In 2021, she starred as Livia Soprano in the crime drama film The Many Saints of Newark.

+In 2013, Farmiga starred as Lorraine Warren in the critically acclaimed horror film The Conjuring, for which she was nominated for the MTV Movie Award for Best Scared-As-Shit Performance; she has reprised her role multiple times in the franchise, including in The Conjuring 2 (2016), Annabelle Comes Home (2019), and The Conjuring: The Devil Made Me Do It (2021).

 From 2013 to 2017, she starred in the A&E drama-thriller series Bates Motel as Norma Louise Bates.
 Her performance in the role earned her the 2013 Saturn Award for Best Actress on Television, and nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (2013), the Critics' Choice Television Award for Best Actress in a Drama Series (2013–2015), and the TCA Award for Individual Achievement in Drama (2013).
 She also served as a producer on the series.
 In 2019, Farmiga starred in the miniseries When They See Us.
 For her performance, she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.

-In 2021, Farmiga portrayed Eleanor Bishop in Marvel’s Hawkeye.
+Farmiga also portrayed Eleanor Bishop in the Marvel Cinematic Universe superhero miniseries Hawkeye (2021) and Dr. Anna Pou in the medical drama miniseries Five Days at Memorial (2022).